AI vs RPA: RPA for predictable rules, AI for unstructured inputs – often the right answer is both

 The short answer

 RPA (robotic process automation) is rule-based: if X then Y, every time.
 It is reliable, fast, and breaks the moment the input does not match the rule.
-AI – specifically LLM-based automation – handles messy, variable input that no rule set can cover: an inbound email written in any tone, a scanned form with handwriting, a question phrased five different ways.
-We use both, often in the same workflow on n8n: RPA for the deterministic steps, an LLM for the judgement step, and mandatory human review for anything that leaves the system.
+AI – specifically LLM-based automation – handles unstructured, variable input that no rule set can cover: an inbound email written in any tone, a scanned form with handwriting, a question phrased five different ways.

 The honest comparison